If you are looking for a healthy meal that has lots of flavors, cooks quickly and uses minimal dishes, you have come to the right recipe!

-- 2–4 Mahi mahi fillets – I prefer fresh but I used frozen and honestly I couldn’t tell a difference
+- 2–4 Mahi-mahi fillets – I prefer fresh but I used frozen and honestly I couldn’t tell a difference

-1 Medium/Large shallot – based on your flavor pallet
+- 1 medium/Large shallot – based on your flavor pallet

-1 TBL capers, drained- rough chop if they are the big ones
+- 1 TBL capers, drained- rough chop if they are the big ones

-Juice from 1 large lemon
+- juice from 1 large lemon

 - Meanwhile, in a saucepan, melt a pat of butter and add the shallot.
-Cook until translucent, add the capers, wine and stock.
-Allow mixture to simmer and reduce a little, remove from heat and add a pad of butter (or 2) to thicken. *If you don’t have wine add more stock, no stock, add more wine!
+Cook until translucent, add the capers, wine, and stock.
+Allow mixture to simmer and reduce a little, remove from heat and add a pat of butter (or 2) to thicken. *If you don’t have wine add more stock, no stock, add more wine!
 If you like a thicker sauce, let it reduce longer or add less liquid.

-After I flipped the fish to the 2nd side I moved it over to the side of the grill pan (see pic below) and added the asparagus into the same pan.
+- After I flipped the fish to the 2nd side I moved it over to the side of the grill pan (see pic above) and added the asparagus into the same pan.
 Add a little salt and pepper.
 I spooned a little of the sauce mixture over the asparagus to help steam it and to add a little flavor.

 - Remove when cooked to your taste.
 If you like it crisp it should only take 5-6 min.